Trailblazer780/nodejs-react-social-media-app/README.md

 ### `npm install`
 ### `npm start`

-## In the res-apit-backend, you can run:
+## In the rest-api-backend, you can run:
 ### This will use port 8080
 ### `npm install`
 ### `npm start`